The 7 km return walking trail to Little Marley Beach from Wattamolla is one of the best walking trails in Royal National Park.

 To get there, turn into Wattamolla Road from Sir Bertram Stevens Drive and continue to the end of that road.
 There are multiple car parking areas at Wattamolla, but on the weekends, it does get busy there.

 Parking anywhere in the Royal National Park costs $12 per vehicle for the whole day.
-You can pay for your ticket at the booth on Wattamolla Road or at one of the pay machines.
+You can pay for your ticket at the booth on Wattamolla Road or one of the pay machines.

 The starting point of the walk to Little Marley Beach can be found at the northern end of the picnic area, behind the Wattamolla waterfall.